-There are people who choose to live in motorhomes, use all public transport or bicycle, shop only at thrift stores, grow their own food, and so on to keep expenses to a bare minimum.
+There are people who choose to live in motorhomes, use public transportation or their bicycle, shop only at thrift stores, grow their own food, and so on to keep expenses to a bare minimum.

 It leaves plenty of spending money for lifestyle today.
-Sure, it is far less than you could afford at that income level, but again, it is a choice.
+Sure, it's far less than you could afford at that income level, but again, it's a choice.

-I just raised my income to a very high level, paid my house off, and never got frivolous but never suffered.
-I chose my spending consciously based on my values (personal growth, reading, research, outdoor sports, adventure, and recreation) and never needed to spend much of the fat income.
+I just raised my income to a very high level, paid my house off, and never got frivolous, but never suffered.
+I chose my spending consciously based on my values (personal growth, reading, research, outdoor sports, adventure, and recreation), and never needed to spend much of the fat income.

 Others might attack the 3% spending rule or the 8% return on investment.
 My answer is save your breath.

-However, even if you disagree with me on this point the argument is moot because the compound return represents very little of the asset accumulation over this short time period.
+However, even if you disagree with me on this point, the argument is moot because the compound return represents very little of the asset accumulation over this short time period.
 The math is dependent on the percentage savings rate – not the growth rate.
 It helps, but it isn't critical.

 Also, notice that I didn't include Social Security, pensions, or anything else.
 This is simple, stripped down math to make a minimalist point that is unarguably clear.

 With that said, the reality is very few people will ever succeed with this approach.
-Let's look at why…
+Let's look at why.

-Why So Few Succeed
+Why So Few People Will Actually Retire Early

 You probably already guessed why so few people are able to follow this plan…

 It takes the self-discipline of a celibate monk living in a brothel to survive on 20-30% of what most people earn in our current culture.
 I did it easily because my income was substantial while living the simple life as a single male.